hyperledger/besu-docs/docs/Concepts/Node-Keys.md

 specify a custom `key` file in any location.

 If the `key` file exists, the node starts with the private key in the `key` file.
-If the `key` file does not exist, the system generates a node private key and writes it to the `key` file.
+If the `key` file does not exist, Besu generates a node private key and writes it to the `key` file.

 For example, the following command either reads the node private key from `privatekeyfile` or writes a generated private key to `privatekeyfile`: